GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----|-----------------
 Submit SubAward Report (Contracts)     | Can be used to submit SubAward Reports for reporting on one or more Contracts.
 Submit SubAward Report (Grants)     | Can be used to submit SubAward Reports for reporting on one or more Grants.
-Update SubAward Report (Contracts)     | Can be used to update one or more previously submitted SubAward Reports for Contracts.
+Update SubAward Report (Contracts)     | Can be used to update one or more previously published SubAward Reports for Contracts.
-Update SubAward Report (Grants)     | Can be used to update one or more previously submitted SubAward Reports for Grants.
+Update SubAward Report (Grants)     | Can be used to update one or more previously published SubAward Reports for Grants.
-Delete SubAward Report (Contracts)     | Can be used to delete one or more previously submitted SubAward Reports for Contracts.
+Delete SubAward Report (Contracts)     | Can be used to delete one or more previously published SubAward Reports for Contracts.
-Delete SubAward Report (Grants)     | Can be used to delete one or more previously submitted SubAward Reports for Grants.
+Delete SubAward Report (Grants)     | Can be used to delete one or more previously published SubAward Reports for Grants.
-Get SubAward Report (Contracts)     | Can be used to get one or more previously submitted SubAward Reports for Contracts.
+Get SubAward Report (Contracts)     | Can be used to get one or more previously published SubAward Reports for Contracts.
-Get SubAward Report (Grants)     | Can be used to get one or more previously submitted SubAward Reports for Grants.
+Get SubAward Report (Grants)     | Can be used to get one or more previously published SubAward Reports for Grants.

 The following section describes each of the above endpoints in detail.